How have the lives of French women changed in the last three decades?

-"The report really boosted my morale," French author Elisabeth Badinter told Femme Actuelle.
+"The report really boosted my morale," French author Badinter told Femme Actuelle.
 "The idea of an equal couple clearly is becoming a reference model today."

-Below we've picked out the main points of the survey.
+Here are the main points of the survey.

 1. What makes French women happy?

-For 58 percent of French women children are the main cause for happiness, while for 43 percent it was the relationship with their partner.
+For 58 percent of French women, children are the main cause for happiness, while for 43 percent it was the relationship with their partner.
 However, the value of social life is on the rise with 34 percent in 2014 saying it adds to their happiness compared to just 17 percent in 1980.
 For 48 percent of women under 25 their social life is even more important than their relationship.